 dwells in Christ in bodily form” (Col 2:9).

 A separate article shows that God created all things, but God created all things through His Son.
 The Son even created time.
 There was no time that He did not exist.

 Jesus has all authority.

-Jesus claimed, “All authority in heaven and on earth has been given to me” (Matthew 28:18).
+Jesus claimed, “All authority in heaven and on earth has been given to me” (Matt 28:18).
 This same authority was given to the Son of Man in Daniel 7:13–14 (see also Matthew 26:64).
-By implication, God gave Him this authority, just like “it was the Father’s good pleasure for all the fullness to dwell in Him” (Col. 1:19).
+By implication, God gave Him this authority, just like “it was the Father’s good pleasure for all the fullness to dwell in Him” (Col 1:19).
 These things show Christ’s subordination to God, but also His equality to God.